radu-matei/radu-matei.github.io/content/blog/kubernetes-controller-csharp.md

 But if the Rust and C# clients tell us anything about Kubernetes controllers, is that for the simplest use cases, implementing them in other languages might actually allow us to get started much easier (without having a `hack` directory in our repository and depending on executing Bash scripts to generate APIs).

-What other things would you need in a C# controller library for Kubernetets?
+What other things would you need in a C# controller library for Kubernetes?
 Would you like to see this as a NuGet package?
 Feel free to [open an issue on the repository][issues], and feel free to send feedback.

 Thanks for reading!